ryangall7/ah-shopify-auth-plugin/README.md

 ## Configuration

-To configure your Actionhero server to also run Next:
+To configure your Actionhero server to authenicate with shopify oAuth:

 1. Add this plugin to your actionhero project `npm install ah-shopify-auth-plugin`.
 You should also `npm install dotenv` if you havent already.
 You'll need it to load your shopify credentials without committing them in a config file.